The following article by Linda Robinson offers some practical ideas for making your garden safer and more enjoyable for your autistic child.

 If you live in the United Kingdom and you are concerned about potentially poisonous plants in your garden, please refer to the article in the link below –

-If you need help looking for services for an individual with an autism spectrum condition, we can help.
+If you need help looking for services for an autistic child or adult, we will do our best to help.
 Click below for the Autism Placement Support Service.